nl253/Dictionaries/README.md

 > ADVANCED (better if you have a lot of configuration for a lot of filetypes)
 > If you are using vim or neovim I recommend this trick :
+> (It will give you very good plugin-free completion.)

 You will need
 - **curl**